adi23arora/GithubClient-iOS/README.md

 - Localizing the string constants to be fetched from a `.string` file, from a resource bundle.
 - Making the endpoint & API key configurable by using `.plist` for configuration.
 - Writing Unit & UI test cases
-- Some enhancements to the UI, especially the error handling part.
-As of now, error messages are just logged on console.
 - Adding a CI-CD pipeline to automate the build & testing process.

 ---